 Ready to begin the application process?
 Please complete the Custodial Inventory Application (PDF).

-Important Notice: Effective June 3, 2013, a revised Custodial Inventory Manual of Procedures will govern the operations of institutions participating in the Custodial Inventory Program.
+Effective June 3, 2013, a revised Custodial Inventory Manual of Procedures governs the operations of institutions participating in the Custodial Inventory Program.
 The revised manual, along with a high level summary of changes, is available below.
-Between now and June 3, 2013, participants should continue using the Custodial Inventory Manual of Procedures dated May 5, 2010.
 For additional information regarding the updates, please refer to the April 2 customer announcement (PDF).

 If you have questions regarding your institution’s Custodial Inventory Program or the updated Manual of Procedures, please contact your local FedCash® Services contact.